 Transfer credits are not to exceed 25 percent (9 semester hours) of degree-level courses and must have a grade of B or higher.
+Transfer credit should be evaluated as part of the applicant's original admission to the program.
 No Advanced Standing is available.